codingforpleasure/customized-workspace/Ubuntu/useful-resources/matplotlib.md

 plt.show()
 ```

-* You can save with tranparency by:
+* You can save the image with tranparency support by:

 ```python
 plt.savefig('sinc.png', transparent = True)